datastructures-js/datastructures-js/README.md

 ```javascript
 var weight = diGraph.getDirectionWeight('v4', 'v1'); // 7
 ```
-**.visit(func)** visit all the connected vertices in the graph using the depth-first approach and apply func on the reached vertex
+**.visit(func)** visit all the connected vertices in the graph using the depth-first approach and apply func on the reached vertex.
 ```javascript
 var visitFunc = function(vertex) {
     console.log(vertex);